Gaëlle Aeby is a research fellow at the Morgan Centre for Research into Everyday Lives, University of Manchester.

 Her current research interests include writing as agency, affects, intersectionality, love as a repressive concept in the masculinist blogs, and populist rhetoric ( “gender populism”) in the social media.
 Saresma has written several articles and co-edited books on autobiographical writing, gender studies, cultural studies, interdisciplinary methodology, and feminist pedagogy.
 Saresma is the principal investigator in the research project on the idealizations of everyday life, home, and nation in contemporary popular blogs, funded by the Finnish Cultural Foundation, and a member of the research project Populism as a movement and rhetoric, funded by the Academy of Finland.

-Ina Schaum is a sociologist based at Goethe University in Frankfurt am Main.
-Currently, she is an ELES research fellow (PhD scholarship holder of Ernst Ludwig Ehrlich Studienwerk.
+Ina Schaum is a ELES research fellow (PhD scholarship holder of Ernst Ludwig Ehrlich Studienwerk), based at Goethe University Frankfurt am Main.

 Swen Seebach is a researcher at the Open University of Catalonia (UOC) working on the governmentally funded project Forms of Commitment in Love Relationships and the Expression(s) of Emotions in Times of Electronic Communication. [read more]He wrote his PhD thesis on the meaning of rituals in modern love relationships (for webbing durable social bonds) on the basis of Luhmann’s, Campbell’s, Sennett’s, Illouz’s, Coontz’s, Couldry’s, and Hochschild’s works.
 He has contributed chapters (together with Natàlia Cantó and Francesc Núñez) to Cuerpo y afectividad en la sociedad contemporánea.
 Una aproximación desde la sociología (Body and Love in Contemporary Society.
 A Sociological Approach) (edited by Olga Sabido & Adriana García, México) and Internet and Emotions (edited by Tova Benski & Eran Fisher), both coming out in 2013.
 He is currently further exploring love and emotions in the triangle of media studies, anthropology and sociology.[/read]